 About

-It’s the coldest wine land in Australia, prized for its top sparkling, pinot noir and chardonnay.
+It’s the coldest wine region in Australia, prized for its top sparkling, pinot noir and chardonnay.
 Adding to that bounty, Tasmania is also spoilt with some of the cleanest air on the planet, abundant natural beauty, and super-fresh produce to pair with its crisp, elegant wines.
-Learn more about the fine wine of the Apple Isle in our essential guide.

 Tasmania’s sparkling wines are globally renowned, and its pinot noir, chardonnay and riesling are highly regarded by restaurants and retailers.
-The only catch is that these wines are in limited supply, and not all of them make it across the Tasman.
+The only catch is that these wines are in limited supply, and not all of them make it across the strait.
 This last point is an important one.
-The demand for Tasmania’s wines means a higher than average price, making it one of our most premium regions.
+The demand for Tasmania’s wines means an higher-than-average price, making it one of our most premium regions.

 Add to that art, food and nature that people make the pilgrimage to experience, and Tasmania provides an inspiring backdrop to some of Australia’s most exciting wines.